wodby/docs/1.0/docs/stacks/matomo/index.md

 This changelog is for Matomo stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/matomo/releases).

+### 1.1.4

+- ⬆️ Matomo 5.0.3
+- ⬆️ PHP updated to 8.2
+- 📧 Mail delivery method changed to `msmtp` for all versions

 ### 1.1.3

 Version upgrade workflow fixes